5 Tips for How to Grow Beans

+Beans are a warm-season legume grown for the tender pods.
 Growing beans in the garden is simple.
 They are prolific and easy to grow.
-Beans are a great addition to any garden.
+With so many varieties available, beans are a staple in most gardens.
 Learn how to grow beans and add them to your garden.
-Keep reading to learn how to grow beans in Arizona.
+Keep reading for extra tips if you are growing beans in the low desert of Arizona.

 - Bean seeds do best when sown directly into the soil.